filips123/PWAsForFirefox/README.md

 ### Other Mentions

 Thanks to [all package maintainers](https://repology.org/project/firefoxpwa/information) making sure the project is up-to-date!
+Thanks to [all translators](https://crowdin.com/project/firefoxpwa) making the project available in multiple languages!
 Thanks to [all stargazers](https://github.com/filips123/PWAsForFirefox/stargazers) who starred our repository on GitHub.
 Finally, thanks to Mozilla and its developers for creating Firefox and making it possible to modify its UI using JavaScript!

 ## Versioning